Wdavery/minuimus.pl/README.md

 _Note about this repository:_ This is not the official repository.
 The original creator is known as CodeBird and can be found here: https://birds-are-nice.me/software/minuimus.html
-This repository was created primarily for personal use, as documentation of dependancies and command line options were limited at the original source.
+This repository was created primarily for personal use, as documentation of dependencies and command line options were limited at the original source.
-As well, this will serve as a location for a docker image (based on Debian:slim) for Minuimus that contains all dependancies.
+As well, this will serve as a location for a docker image (based on Debian:slim) for Minuimus that contains all dependencies.
 This is currently undergoing testing and will be added here for public use in the future.
 Ideally a working image based on Alpine will be created as well.

 # minuimus.pl
 - [minuimus.pl](#minuimuspl)